BassOmegaX/dmc1mechanics/README.md

 The threshold is 30 for Griffon 1 and 20 for Griffon 3.
 Griffon 2 cannot be knocked down.

 1. The counter also increases by 1 sometimes if he is hit in the air by a firearm.
 I believe that it has to hit his head hitbox for it to count.

+### Griffon 2 Clone Mechanics

+The clone that Griffon 2 sends at you has 15 HP.
+The damage you do to the clone depends on the last hit you do to Griffon.
+If the last hit to Griffon is an uncharged handgun, then each attack to the clone does 1 damage.
+If the last hit to Griffon is any other firearm attack, including charged handgun, then each attack to the clone does 2 damage.
+If the last hit to Griffon is any other attack, then the each attack to the clone does 8 damage.
+Letting the clone hit Dante reduces its HP by 2, but it will not kill the clone.
+Letting the clone take Dante up does not affect the HP.
+Note that the clone like every other enemy dies at negative HP, not 0 HP.

+On the PS2 versions, the initial value for damage to the clone is set to 8 damage per hit.
+On all HD versions, the initial value is set to 1 damage per hit.

 ### Griffon 3 Defense